8ceg6/sinatra-photography-club/README.md

 This is a simple web application for a photography club.

-The app allows users to sign up with the requirements of having a username, password, photography style, and a link to an outside website where they have photos saved.
-After signing up the user has the option to create a camera by identifying it with a brand and model of that camera.
-A user will have the option to add more cameras or edit them as well from there the users camera  show page.
-Users also can change or update any information as well pertaining to the user.
+Usage
+To use this app, just clone, run rake db:migrate and then run shotgun. .

+License
+The gem is available as open source under the terms of the https://opensource.org/licenses/MIT.

+Code of Conduct
+Everyone interacting in the Destinations project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the https://github.com/awilmerding1/awilmerding-cli-app/blob/master/CODE_OF_CONDUCT.md.